jarrodchung-dev/taxi-init/README.md

 Overview:

-Created a ride-sharing application incorporating an Angular front-end with a Django back-end configured inside a single Docker container, focusing on real-time communication between the client-side and server-side logic.
+A ride-sharing application incorporating an Angular front-end with a Django back-end configured inside a single Docker container, focusing on real-time communication between the client-side and server-side logic.

 # Server #